htw-imi-wtat1/module-handbook/README.md

 | 012 | As an Administrator, I can add or approve new users to the module database.                                                                                                                          |          |                      |
 | 013 | As an Administrator, I can change all roles of all users in the module database.
 | 014 | As a student, I can see the whole course program in a tabular view.                                                                                                                    |          |                      |
+| 015 | As a program creator, I can create new Courses for a program.
 ## Roles in the App

 Administrator